wonambi-python/wonambi/docs/source/gui/analysis.rst

 Chunking ``by event`` gathers all events of the type(s) selected as individual segments.
 If you wish to gather only the signal for the channel on which an event was marked, keep the ``Channel-specific`` box checked.
-Alternatively, you may wish to gather signal concurrent to an event on all selected channels (channel selection is below).
+Alternatively, you may wish to gather signal concurrent to an event on all selected channels.
 In this case uncheck ``Channel-specific``.

 Chunking ``by epoch`` gathers all relevant signal cut up into segments of equal duration.
-To obtain the epochs as segmented by the Annotation file for sleep scoring, check ``Lock to staging epochs``.
+To obtain the epochs as segmented by the Annotation File for sleep scoring, check ``Lock to staging epochs``.
 Otherwise, you may select a different epoch length with ``Duration (sec)``.
 In this case, all relevant signal, after the specified concatenation, will be segmented at that duration, starting at the first sample of relevant signal.
 Any remainder is discarded.